galaxyproject/galaxy-hub/src/tutorials/collections/index.md

 ## Creating a collection from datasets in your history

-In Galaxy's language there are two interchangeable terms: collection and list.
+As was mentioned above in Galaxy's language there are two interchangeable terms: *a collection* and *a list*.
 This is because the simplest collection is just a list of datasets.

 ### A simple collection example